Aseedholm/Pumpkin-Brush/FinalProject/milestones/5/README.md

 Your next task is the following.

-1. Add the feature to your project timeline
+1. Make sure your extra feature to your project timeline
-2. Add the feature to the 'Projects' task list.
+2. Add the feature to the 'Projects' task list in Github.
+You may break it down into further sub tasks as needed.
 3. Begin implementing the feature.
 	- You must also implement at least 1 test case for your feature to ensure that it works.